ArcGIS Pro uses a high-performance drawing engine to ensure maps and scenes draw quickly with smooth symbols and text.

-- Now round NewWidthInPoints to the nearest integer (whole number) value that is not greater than NewWidthInPoints.
+- Round NewWidthInPoints to the nearest integer (whole number) value that is not greater than NewWidthInPoints.

-- The final line width should be set to (RoundedNewWidthInPoints * 72)/TargetResolution.
+- Set the final line width to (RoundedNewWidthInPoints * 72)/TargetResolution.

 For example, if your desired resolution is 44 dpi, and your line symbol's width is 2.60, the math would be executed as follows:

 - WidthInPixels is 1.5888888, which is greater than 1.5, so continue.